isomerpages/moe-yummybuddies/_games/Web Games/Organise Your Bag.md

 description: ""
 third_nav_title: Web Games
 ---
-Sort and organise your items by size.
-With smart packing, you’ll always know where everything is.

 Ready to level up your packing skills?
-Let’s organise that bag!
+Learn how to sort your items by size to keep your bag neat and tidy.
+Let's organise that bag!

 ![](/images/Games/oyb_cover.png)